traderres/webClass/learnAngular/lessons_Angular16/exercises/exercise12b.make-tabs-pretty.question.md

 ![](../images/exercise12b_image1.png)
 ```
 + We have established a tab group with 4 tabs
-+ The tabs fit inside the page
++ Each tab uses the REMAINING VISIBLE HEIGHT
++ Each tab has a 3D effect
-+ The tabs look pretty boring
++ Overall, the tabs look pretty boring